chainpatrol/proposals/proposals/site-allowed-contracts.md

 # Problem Definition

-Currently there is no standard way to tell what contracts a website is expected to call.
-This means that a hacked site can request a signature for any contract, it can steal your tokens, cause you to sign a multisig compromising an organization, or otherwise damage the user.

-Another problem is that any site can call a smart contract, and this means that any site is part of the attack surface.
-A hack on an ecommerce store, a blog, or really any web page can lead to a legitimate site draining a user's wallet.
+Currently a site that requests signatures can ask you to sign any transaction, even transactions that the site was not intended for.

+For example, an NFT marketplace can request to sign a multi sig that drains your DAO Treasury, or a Defi app meant only to swap tokens can request to move all your NFTs out of your wallet.

+## Code Injection

+This means that malicious code injected into a website can access all the contents and permissions of a user's wallet, where the only thing protecting a user is their own decision making.

+## Rogue Developers

+This also means that one rogue developer at any dapp has the potential to drain all of the dapp users' wallets.

+Code reviews can help with this, but there need to be clearer mechanisms to detect and prevent these attacks.

 # Proposed Solution

-Websites that interact with smart contracts should publish a list that let's wallets and other interfaces know what contracts the website is expected to call.
+Websites that interact with smart contracts should publish a list that lets wallets and other interfaces know what contracts the website is expected to call.

-Any transaction from a site that requests a contract not on the list can then be treated as suspicious, and the user can be warned.
+Any transaction initiated on a site using a contract not on the list is treated as suspicious, and the user can be shown a warning

-Also, as standards become more widely adopted, sites should be treated as unexpected to call a smart contract unless they explicitly declare it by providing a list.

 # Technical Details

-## Format
+## Outline

 ```jsx
 //.well-known/contracts